POlLLOGAMER/DNC-DIAC-NET-CHAIN/README.md

 - Optional Internet-wide peer discovery via a single environment variable.
 - No third-party dependencies beyond the Python standard library and Tkinter.
 - Open for forks, extensions, and research.
+- If everyone disconnects and deletes their information, all accounts will be deleted.
+It could also be used as a cleaner for inactive accounts or bots.

 ---